ISISComputingGroup/ibex_developers_manual/Providing-Support.md

     - If it is the NDX or NDH, we care, look at the next steps, there are a small subset of other systems we support that others might be logging into (TODO: List of the systems we are willing to look at).
     - Anything else, NDC, NDL, NDW:
       - in office hours refer them to the service desk
       - out of hours if you can help do so, but this is a best efforts offering, and you might not be able to do anything.
-If you can't resolve the issue out of thes service desk hours, there is no easy escalation option.
+If you can't resolve the issue out of the service desk hours, there is no easy escalation option.
 An inability to log in due to incorrect passwords will fail over after a length of time, but most of us cannot access Active Directory to reset it, so they will have to find a way around it differently.
     - If attempting to connect to EMMA, remember the -A
   1. Unable to connect to NDX via RDP
     - Try yourself to RDP, if you can ask reporter to try again, if they can't it is a connectivity issue for the system they are using to site, in hours refer them to the service desk, out of hours this is best efforts.
 (TODO: pages with info for best efforts on network connections for on site, referal info to service desk etc. for out of hours)